-We loved the first two series of ITV crime drama, Unforgotten and are thrilled to hear that filming has started for its third series.
+We loved the first three series of ITV crime drama, Unforgotten and are thrilled to hear that a fourth series has been confirmed by ITV.

 It will see the return of actress Nicola Walker who you may also recognise from Last Tango in Halifax alongside Actor Sanjeev Bhaskar, most famous for Goodness Gracious Me.

 Creator of the show, Chris Lang said: "I am so delighted to have been asked to make a fourth series of Unforgotten.
 The reaction to series 3 was better than I could ever have expected (with more people watching the last episode than any other in all three series) and I cannot wait to discover what lies ahead for Cassie and Sunny, and to create a whole new cast of characters for them to grapple with."

 Nicola Walker’s hardly a stranger when it comes to acting alongside respected thespians.
 She was in Last Tango in Halifax with Sir Derek Jacobi, Anne Reid and Sarah Lancashire; Spooks with Peter Firth, and her first ever role was playing a folk singer in the film Four Weddings and a Funeral which starred Hugh Grant.
 But she is clearly impressed by the established actors appearing with her in The Unforgotten – Sir Tom Courtenay, Trevor Eve, Peter Egan, Gemma Jones, Bernard Hill, Hannah Gordon, Cherie Lunghi and Ruth Sheen.

 “They are amazing – this parade of unbelievable actors,” says Nicola as we chat to her on set.
 “They’re at the top of their game and so experienced and focused – yet relaxed and even playful inbetween takes.
 It’s an education just to watch them.
 So to have the privilege of acting with them… well, I just feel so lucky.
 I’m starting to sound really gushing!”